8.4 K+E Beginner’s Rules

 The Collection contains a variety of K&E Beginner’s Rules that nicely illustrates the development of the line over time, consistent with the time line put together by McCoy.
 The early model number was “1749”, but was changed to “4058” which lasted for over six decades.
 A newer all-plastic model with more scales – the “4158” and “68 1892”, also labeled “K12 Prep” – replaced the 4058 line in 1961 until about 1972.

-The time line below is reproduced from the McCoy site, where the remarks have been generated from the information found in the K&E catalogs obtained by the authors.
+The time line below is reproduced from the McCoy site, where the bulleted remarks have been generated from the information found in the K&E catalogs obtained by the authors.
 As noted by McCoy, “Exact timing is not possible because of the time between catalogs.”
 The dates below refer to the dates of K&E catalogs.
-Images of relevant items from the Collection are interspersed:
+Images of relevant items from the Collection are interspersed, while my comments are found in italics.

 • 1897 - The 1749-1 model number was first shown and referred to as the “Student’s Slide Rule” in the K&E catalog.
 It is described as having a white paper face with printing on it.
 It had a celluloid cursor with a metal frame around it.